InterworldTransport/Clados/Readme.txt

 arrangement, let me know.
 I understand that some cannot stick their heads out regarding usage of code written by others.
 I AM interested in how people use this library, so small requests are likely to be supported free of charge.
 Larger ones can be negotiated.
+I have a day job, so just take that into account.

 	-al
 ------------------------------------------------------------------------